bjscsn/SimplexLogger/README.md

 - make some of the above configurable
 - Optional silent running with no stdout for batch processing

-But no promises at this point.
+No promises at this point.

-/END